6 products

 How long can you keep a menstrual cup in?

-You can wear a menstrual cup for up to six consecutive hours.
-For extra comfort, and if you have a very heavy flow, you can remove, empty, wash, and reinsert it after four hours.
-In any case, it will never be completely full—so don’t worry!
+You can keep a menstrual cup in for up to six consecutive hours.
+For extra comfort, and if you know you have a very heavy flow, you can remove it, empty it, wash it and reinsert it after four hours.
+In any case, it will never be completely full, don’t worry!

 - +